Yoh0xFF/react-microfrontend-example/README.md

 - Click `Save changes`
 - Select `Permissions`
 - Click `Edit` in `Block all public access`
-- Untick the `Block all public access` box.
+- Untick the `Block all public access` box
 - Click `Save changes`
 - Type `confirm` in the field and click Confirm
 - Find the `Bucket Policy` and click `Edit`